containerbuildsystem/cachi2/docs/usage.md

     dnf clean all
 ```

-Build the image:
+This container build might be what we are familiar with already as we are not using Cachi2 or enforcing network
+isolation.

 ```shell
 podman build . -f Containerfile.baseimage --tag atomic-reactor-base-image:latest
 ```

-### Build the application image (pip)
+#### Build the application image (pip)

 We will base the final application image on our custom base image.
 The base image build installed all the RPMs we will
 need, so the final phase can use network isolation again 🎉.
+In order to support the network isolated build, we need
+to remember to `source` the environment file in the step that executes `pip install`.
+Remember, the source code in
+`/src/atomic-reactor` has also been changed so that the dependencies are pointing to the cached versions.

 Containerfile: